Water table levels on 1 January 2019 were uneven across different regions.

 The situation has remained unchanged since November: around one third (28%) of all groundwater tables were at moderately high to very high levels while half of them (50%) were at moderately low to very low levels.
 The remaining fifth (22%) were at average levels.
 The situation is not particularly encouraging for the period, since the initial impact of the winter recharge can generally be observed at this time.

 Trends in water table levels

-The status of the water tables on 1 January 2018 reflects a somewhat slow start to the winter recharge for the moment.
+The general status of the water tables on 1 January 2019 reflects a somewhat slow start to the winter recharge for the moment.
 The start of the recharge is late but an improvement in the situation is expected over the coming months.